Skip to Main Content

 Even after the necessary repairs are made, many insurers may only offer liability coverage.
 Some car insurance companies will not offer full coverage for salvage or rebuilt vehicles because it is challenging to assess the value of the vehicle.
 Furthermore, because there may be undisclosed or unseen damage in a rebuilt vehicle, insurance companies might also view this type of vehicle as more risky.

-The best way to find insurance for a salvage title is to consult a licensed agent.
+The best way to get car insurance for a salvage title is to consult a licensed agent.
 Once you find a willing company, you may be required to provide a statement from a professional mechanic indicating that your vehicle is in good working condition.
 You may also need pictures that show its present condition and repair receipts.

 Frequently asked questions